BubbleBase64/.github/CONTRIBUTING.md

-# 🫧 Contributing to Bubbles
+# 🫧 Contributing to Bubbles (Academic Project)

-Welcome to the Bubbles open-source community!
-We're excited that you want to contribute to our AI-powered news platform.
-This guide will help you understand our development process and ensure consistency across all repositories in the Bubbles organization.
+Welcome to the Bubbles development team and academic collaborators!
+This guide outlines our internal development process and collaboration standards for our proprietary academic project.
+This documentation serves our team members, academic advisors, mentors, and approved research collaborators.

+## 🎓 Project Context

+**Bubbles is a proprietary academic project** developed as a senior graduation project at Bilkent University.
+While not open source, we maintain professional development standards and welcome collaboration from academic advisors, mentors, and approved research partners.

-## 🚀 Quick Start
+## 🚀 Getting Started

-1. **Fork & Clone**: Fork the repository and clone your fork locally
-2. **Environment Setup**: Follow the setup instructions in the specific repo's README
-3. **Development Config**: Use configs from `bubbles-devops/configs` for consistent code style
-4. **Submit PR**: Create a pull request following our guidelines below
+### 🔐 **Access Requirements**
+1. **Team Members**: Direct repository access via organization membership
+2. **Academic Advisors**: Guest access for review and guidance
+3. **Mentors**: Collaboration access through Amazon mentorship program
+4. **Research Partners**: Case-by-case access with signed agreements

+### ⚖️ **Confidentiality & Academic Integrity**
+- All code and documentation are proprietary to Bilkent University and the team
+- Respect academic integrity and intellectual property guidelines
+- External collaborators must sign confidentiality agreements
+- No public distribution or open-source publication without explicit permission

 ---